Porter Hayden Company

 These fibers become part of the dust that settles on surfaces.
 Once airborne, anyone nearby can ingest or inhale them without realizing it.
 Once in the body, the fibers become lodged in tissues, causing damage over time.

-Anyone in facilities where the insulation was installed could also have been exposed, and at most significant risk were any workers who disturbed the insulation.
-This includes plumbers, electricians, pipefitters, repair and maintenance workers, drywall workers, steamfitters, boiler and furnace workers, and many others.
+Anyone in facilities where the insulation was installed could also have been exposed, and at the most significant risk were any workers who disturbed the insulation.
+This includes:

 The courts found Porter Hayden liable for a number of individual cases of asbestos illnesses because the company installed these products that caused the exposure.

 It didn’t matter that the company didn’t make the products because it installed them, putting many people at risk.
-The company saw its first asbestos lawsuit in 1976, just ten years after it was formed.
+Porter Hayden saw its first asbestos lawsuit in 1976, just ten years after it was formed.
 This would be the first case of thousands.

-Some of these lawsuits were dismissed, including the case of a chemical plant worker from Pennsylvania.
-This worker claimed he worked with asbestos which later led to mesothelioma.
+- Some of the lawsuits were dismissed, including the case of Kazimierz Lapka, a chemical plant worker from Pennsylvania.
+Lapka claimed he worked with asbestos which later led to mesothelioma.
 Although he was sick earlier, he was not diagnosed definitively until 1984.
 Porter Hayden’s lawyers successfully argued he should have made a claim sooner, and the case was dismissed.

 Bankruptcy and Asbestos Trust